-Spring is in the air – and so are allergens.
+Spring is in the air – and so is pollen.
 And also bacteria and dust, and even virus-causing germs.
-But we aren’t talking about the air outside; we’re talking about the air inside your home.
+But we aren’t talking about the air outside; we’re talking about your indoor air.

 .
 Your complimentary air quality and comfort analysis is the first step to assess your home’s level of air pollution.

 Read more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
 Here are some additional suggestions from Gordon's Service Experts: